 Members of the minority on the House Agriculture Committee sent a letter on March 27, 2019, to the Subcommittee on Agriculture Appropriations supporting USDA's relocation proposal, pointing out that key functions of USDA such as the Agricultural Research Service and the National Agricultural Statistics Service are already located outside the Washington area.
 The letter's signers stated their support for the relocation as a means "to improve the agency's ability to recruit top talent from universities across the nation while being closer to rural America and reducing taxpayer expenditures."
-The letter further noted the Secretary's commitment that no ERS or NIFA employee would be involuntarily separated during the transition and that employees would be offered relocation assistance and receive the same base salary as before.
+The letter noted the Secretary's commitment that no ERS or NIFA employee would be involuntarily separated during the transition and that employees would be offered relocation assistance and receive the same base salary as before.
+Some employees who agreed to move may be permitted to telework for a period past the September reporting date.

-Senators Pat Roberts and Debbie Stabenow-chair and ranking members, respectively, of the U.S. Senate Committee on Agriculture, Nutrition, and Forestry-wrote to Secretary Perdue September 7, 2018, pointing out that the "agencies play a critical role in advancing agricultural research and analysis on topics such as food and nutrition, food safety, global markets and trade, resources and environment and the rural and agricultural economy."
-Senators Roberts and Stabenow asked for responses to 12 detailed questions regarding the proposed relocation and realignment.
+Senators Pat Roberts and Debbie Stabenow-chair and ranking member, respectively, of the U.S. Senate Committee on Agriculture, Nutrition, and Forestry-wrote to Secretary Perdue September 7, 2018, pointing out that the "agencies play a critical role in advancing agricultural research and analysis on topics such as food and nutrition, food safety, global markets and trade, resources and environment and the rural and agricultural economy."
+Senators Roberts and Stabenow asked 12 detailed questions regarding the proposed relocation and realignment.

-On December 19, 2018, Representative Chellie Pingree introduced the Agricultural Research Integrity Act (115th Congress, H.R.
+On December 19, 2018, Representative Chellie Pingree introduced the Agriculture Research Integrity Act (115th Congress, H.R.
 7330), which would have blocked the proposed relocation.
-The bill would have also blocked the Secretary's plan to move ERS from the Undersecretary of REE to the Office of Chief Economist, which is under the Office of the Secretary.
+The bill would have also retained ERS, NIFA, the National Agricultural Statistics Service, and the Agricultural Research Service within REE.
 No action was taken on the bill before closure of the 115th Congress.
+Representative Pingree reintroduced the bill (H.R.
+1221) in the 116th Congress, and Senator Van Hollen introduced a companion bill in the Senate on May 23, 2019 (S. 1637).

-The explanatory statement accompanying the FY2019 appropriations bill contains language directing USDA to "delay indefinitely" the proposal to reorganize ERS under the Office of the Chief Economist and to provide Congress with a "detailed analysis" and cost estimates of the proposed relocation of both ERS and NIFA.
-The statement calls for cost estimates and a "detailed analysis of any research benefits" to be included in the Trump Administration's FY2020 budget request when the spending blueprint is delivered to Congress.
-Similar language also appears in the explanatory statement of the Senate agriculture appropriations bill for FY2019.
+The explanatory statement accompanying the FY2019 appropriations bill contained language directing USDA to "delay indefinitely" the proposal to reorganize ERS under the Office of the Chief Economist and to provide Congress with a "detailed analysis" and cost estimates of the proposed relocation of both ERS and NIFA.
+The statement called for cost estimates and a "detailed analysis of any research benefits" to be included in the Trump Administration's FY2020 budget request.
+Similar language also appeared in the explanatory statement of the Senate agriculture appropriations bill for FY2019.
 These cost estimates were not included in the Administration's FY2020 budget request.